 It's simply slices of bread that are soaked in beaten eggs, then fried.
 Day old bread is better to use than fresh bread, as it will soak up more egg without falling apart.
 You can use any bread, sometimes I use an Italian bread.
 But it tastes best using sliced Brioche bread, light and fluffy, great for soaking up the egg to make French Toast.
 Brioche has a high butter and egg content, which complements this recipe perfectly.

 I love drinking egg nog at Christmas time, my kids say I go too crazy for eggnog.
-My wife has made Eggnog French Toast during the holidays for years now.
-It's a quick, filling and easy breakfast, with a subtle hint of eggnog flavour.
+My wife makes Eggnog French Toast during the holidays for years now.
+It's a quick, filling and easy breakfast, with a hint of eggnog flavor.
 Only 5 ingredients.

 - 2-3 teaspoons butter

 - Whisk together the eggs, nutmeg and eggnog until combined.

 - Melt 1 teaspoon of butter in a non-stick frying pan over medium heat.
 Dip 3 pieces of bread into the egg mixture, one at a time, until soaked.
 Cook the bread for about 2 minutes per side on medium heat until golden brown.
 Repeat process until all the bread and egg mixture is used up.